Duncan, Arizona: Climate

 Duncan has a semi-arid climate (Köppen climate classification BSk) with huge diurnal temperature ranges year-round except during periods of thundery monsoon weather.
 In April the average diurnal range is as high as 43.7 F-change and it is only less than 36 F-change in the often stormy months of July and August when over a third of the year's total rainfall can be expected.

 During a typical year 131.6 nights will fall below 32 F, but only 7.8 days fail to top 50 F, and there are only seven occurrences of nights falling to 0 F or lower, notably on December 24, 1953, and January 11, 1962, when the record low of −2 F was set.

-Rainfall is generally scanty outside of the monsoon season, with substantial falls from winter storms being very rare, although December 1991 did see 4.76 in of rain.
+Rainfall is generally scanty outside of the monsoon season, with substantial falls from winter storms being rare, although December 1991 did see 4.76 in of rain.
 The wettest month since continuous records began in 1942 has been August 2014 with 6.17 in, whilst the wettest calendar year has been 1983 with 18.88 in and the driest 1956 with 3.49 in.
 Snowfall is most unusual, with the median being zero and the mean only 0.5 in.
 The most snowfall ever in Duncan was 15.0 in during the record Western cold wave of January 1949.